EloiSanchez/openweather-reporting-pipeline/README.md

 ├── ingestion_config/
 │ # └─ Includes example of locations file required for ingestion └── openweather-functions/
     ├── function_app.py # <-- Starting point of Azure Functions executions
-    ├── ingestion_config/
-    │ # └─ Config files required for ingestion, i.e. locations to fetch
     ├── sql/
-    │   ├── gold/
-    │   ├── ml/
-    │   └── silver/
-    │ # └─ SQL files used for database transformations in the transform step └── src/
+    │ # └─ SQL files used for database transformations in the transformation step └── src/
         ├── destinations/
         │ # └─ Objects that interact with file storing destinations, i.e. ADLS
         ├── ingest/
-        │ # └─ Scripts for data fetching and saving into a destination ├── transform/
+        │ # └─ Module for data fetching and saving into a destination ├── transform/
-        │ # └─ Scripts for both initially parsing data and further transforming it └── utils/
+        │ # └─ Modules for staging/parsing data and further transforming it
+        └── utils/
           # └─ Helper tools used in all other Python scripts and modules
 ```

 ## Azure Functions

-Even though the code can technically be used fully locally (since there is an implementation for a `LocalDirectory` destination), the `openweather-functions` directory is structured to be compatible with Azure functions.
+Even though the codecan technically be used fully locally (since there is an implementation for a `LocalDirectory` destination), the `openweather-functions` directory is structured to be compatible with Azure functions.

 ### Requirements